Sex Discrimination in the Workplace: Everything You Need to Know

 Employers should be cautious because sex/gender discrimination and marital status discrimination can often coexist.
 For example, if you're a married woman that is rejected a job opportunity because it will require frequent traveling and it's assumed that your husband might become jealous, and the position is given to a married man instead, the problem may not be marital status discrimination, but sex or gender discrimination instead.

 If you'd like advice on an issue related to sex or gender discrimination, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.